-Figure 6 shows the multi-system process and different techniques such as recycling.
-A recent study by Ghasem and Henda described these processes of purge and others in more detail [33].
+While Figure 6 shows the multi-system process and different techniques such as recycle.
+A recent study [33] described these processes of purge and others in more details.

 Figure 6.
 Multi-systems process [33].

 b.
 Stoichiometric Equation, Coefficient, and Ratio